Miraj-Hasan/Subset_of_C_Compiler/README.md

 This is a subset of C compiler.
+Run the shell command for running the compiler.